1960 Commonwealth Prime Ministers' Conference

 The 1960 Commonwealth Prime Ministers' Conference was the tenth Meeting of the Heads of Government of the Commonwealth of Nations.
-It was held in the United Kingdom in May 1960, and was hosted by that country's Prime Minister, Harold Macmillan.
+It was held in the United Kingdom in May 1960, and was hosted by British Prime Minister, Harold Macmillan.

 This was the first Commonwealth conference since Malayan independence in August 1957 and saw the growing importance of the non-white "New Commonwealth" countries.
 Malaya's prime minister, Tunku Abdul Rahman and his government vigorously opposed the apartheid policies of South Africa and, with the support of Pakistan, India and Ghana, demanded that the issue be addressed by the Commonwealth.
 However, Macmillan insisted that the final communique could only include matters on which the leaders were unanimous.
-Ghana advised the meeting that it would be becoming a republic and South Africa advised that it would be holding a referendum on the issue.
-Ghana was advised that its continued membership in the Commonwealth as a republic was recognised, however, South Africa was advised that it would need to seek consent of other Commonwealth governments for its membership to continue.
+Ghana informed the meeting that it would become a republic whilst South Africa announced that it would be holding a referendum on becoming a republic.
+Ghana was advised that its continued membership in the Commonwealth as a republic was recognised.
+South Africa was advised that it would need to seek the consent of other Commonwealth governments for its membership to continue.